 \subsection{Overall Performance Comparison}

-Table~\ref{tab:lamp} presents the results of PURPLE and baselines on the LaMP benchmark, while Table~\ref{tab:longlamp} in the Appendix presents the results on the LongLaMP benchmark.
+Table~\ref{tab:lamp} presents the results of PURPLE and the baselines on the LaMP benchmark.
+Table~\ref{tab:longlamp} in the Appendix presents the results on the LongLaMP benchmark.
 The main findings are as follows:

 \paragraph{PURPLE consistently outperforms strong baselines across LLM scales.}